|The Board of Directors ("Board")

 9.1 The secretary is responsible for ensuring that the meetings are properly convened proceedings including resolutions are properly and accurately recorded and the statutory register is properly maintained at the Registered Office of the Company.

 9.2 The Company Secretary must keep the Board members abreast of the current governance concepts and practices; and should advice the Board and its Committees on issues including compliance with statutory regulations, rules and procedures.

 9.3 All board members have unrestricted access to the advice and services of the Company Secretary for the purposes relating to the Company and the Group.

 9.4 The Company Secretaries are qualified to act as chartered secretaries in conformance to the Companies Act 2016

 |10.
 Review of the Board Charter

-This Board Charter has been update and adopted in the Board of Directors Meeting held on 26 March 2019
+This Board Charter has been updated and adopted in the Board of Directors Meeting held on 25 February 2022